eyalk11/compare-my-stocks/README.md

 * chart of average price change of  FANG vs interesting stock in  China)
 * chart of profit of each section

-You can compare your profit at any time to a theoritical situation in which you have bought the index(the exact same time)!
+You can compare your profit at any time to a theoretical situation in which you have bought the index(the exact same time you have made a purchase)!

 ![comparestockscreen](https://user-images.githubusercontent.com/72234965/137033857-71283f52-59d7-4356-8f5c-8d43037ebf15.png)

 The input data I currently have is a MyStockProtfolio CSV (any csv that describes buys/sells), and will add later Interactive brokers account's positions.
 The stocks historical prices are obtained from investpy (originally https://github.com/alvarobartt/investpy) .